CUBRID/cubrid-testtools/CTP/README.md

 * It supports Linux and Windows (Cygwin is required)
 * Install Java 6 or higher version, and you also need to set ``JAVA_HOME`` environment variable to point to the installation directory
 * CUBRID and CUBRID_DATABASES environment variables should be configured before executing testing, please refer to http://www.cubrid.org/ for configurations
-* CUBRID QA executes testing for SQL and Medium on linux is based on ha mode, so you must make sure ports in cubrid.conf, cubrid_broker.conf and cubrid_ha.conf will not conflict with another instances exist.
-Otherwise, start server or broker will be fail

 ## Quick Start
 This ``Quick Start`` is only for user for reference about how to use ``CTP`` to start ``SQL`` test quickly.
 But CTP supports more categories testing than this section mentioned, such as ``Shell``, ``CCI``, ``HA Shell``, ``Isolation``, ``HA Replication`` and so on.
 Regarding more information please refer to the related sections